lizhagearty/tiktok-data/README.md

 ### Prerequisites
 * Python 3.x
-* The HTML folder containing all the HTML files that you want to extract video URLs from.
+* The HTML folder containing all the HTML files that you want to get Tiktok view data for.

 ### Running the script
 * Add all HTML files into HTML folder (and make sure you fully load page, *scroll down* to bottom, before you copy HTML)